All I wanted was a chunky knit blanket.

 Final cost was 160 CDN.
 That included 14 skeins of Couture Jazz Yarn, my ridiculous knitting needles and a bottle of Advil.

-My final chunky knit blanket results
+My final giant yarn blanket results

 The yarn didn’t flatten when I laid it on the bed.
 Instead, it showed the big thick knitting loops in all their chunky glory.
 I should have tested arm knitting with the doubled yarn.
 It may have filled much of the gaps and holes and may have made that method viable for me.

-The thick knit blanket added so much texture to my bedroom and seemed to be the thing the room needed.
+This giant yarn blanket added so much texture to my bedroom and seemed to be the thing the room needed.
 Weird how one item can make or break a space like that.

 This blanket is thick, fluffy, and soft.
 It’s also incredibly warm.
 The perfect throw for cold nights when you want to cozy up.